 Gastric banding is the least invasive type of bariatric surgery.
 It involves placing a small, adjustable silicone band at the upper end of the stomach, which creates a small pouch.
 It does not interfere with the normal digestive process.

 Injecting saline (sterile salt water) fills the band and makes it tighter (or saline can be removed to loosen it).
 In this way, the band can be adjusted as needed to reduce side effects and control the rate of weight loss.

 Weight loss occurs by restricting the amount of food you can consume at one time.
-You can expect to lose 40% to 45% of your excess weight in the two years after surgery.
+You can expect to lose 40-45 percent of your excess weight in the two years after surgery.

 Are the band adjustments difficult or painful?

 Generally no. The band adjustments can usually be easily performed in clinic and are similar to having your blood drawn.

 Can I have the band removed and changed to something else if it does not work?

 Generally yes.
 The band can be removed and converted to a sleeve gastrectomy